jchildren/jchildren.github.io/about.md

 website which has been an interesting experience, but has allowed me to work on a bunch of different projects and greatly improve my programming skills.
 This has mainly focused on C++ but I've also been working on learning Ruby and very recently Haskell.
-I'm very eager to take these skills into a workplace enviroment so if you have an interesting project available take a look at my [resume][resume].
+I'm very eager to take these skills into a workplace environment so if you have an interesting project available take a look at my [résumé][resume].

 On the academic side, I'm most interested in Quantum Computation, Philosophy of Science, Solid State Physics and High Performance Computing.